 As the Industrial Revolution proceeded, one of its inventions was the union suit undergarment that was popular in the 1800s.
 In time, the one-piece suit was split in half, with the top half (with or without buttons) becoming a separate shirt extended somewhat so that it could tuck into the lower half, now separate pants—Later in the 1800s, miners and stevedores adopted wearing it as their main shirt in hot environments.

 The T-Shirt became popular in U.S. after the Spanish-American War when the U.S. Navy issued them to sailors.
 They were crew-necked, short-sleeved, white cotton undershirts for wearing under a uniform.
-Soon sailors and Marines in work parties, the early submarines, and tropical climates commonly removed their uniform jacket, wearing (and soiling) only the undershirt.
+Soon sailors and Marines in work parties, the early submarines, and tropical climates commonly removed their uniform jackets, wearing (and soiling) only the undershirt.
 From there, it spread to agricultural and other workers.
 Boys soon picked it up, and it was widely used as an all-around work shirt by the Great Depression.
 When the soldiers came home from World War 2 and wore their issued T-shirts at home, they became even more popular.

 Also in the early 1900s, various methods of improving on-screen printing were developed.
 Eventually, the National Serigraphic Society formed to promote it as an art.

 Printing and T-Shirts came together in the early 1950s, when several companies based in Miami, Florida started to decorate T-shirts with resort names and characters.
 The “ringer” t-shirt (one-color shirts with contrasting collar and sleeve band ribbing), along with tie-dyeing and screen-printed shirts came out in the ’60s and they instantly became the “uniform” of rock-n-rollers, hippies, political protestors, and drug heads.
 Popular designs from the period included swirling multi-colored designs, happy faces, the face of Communist revolutionary Che Guevara, and the famous “I ♥ N Y”.
 Finally, the plain white t-shirt became popular after Hollywood actor Don Johnson wore one onscreen in the 1980s.